 In year 1 we will treat modules 1-2-3-4 (28 EC); in year 2 we continue with modules 5-6-7 (32 EC).
 A more detailled program will be published later.
-The course is given in English and Dutch.
-More information on the Dutch-speaking program in our brochure.
+The course is given in English.
+A good knowledge of the English language is essential.

 At the end of the course you: